Quick access: Medallists | Nominations | Lecture Movies | Other Awards

 Nominations for the Beddington Medal

-- From the candidate’s PhD thesis supervisor, a letter of support, sent independently, consisting of no more than 2 pages A4, describing why the student was deserving of this award.
+From the nominator: One letter of support comprising no more than two A4 pages in PDF format, sent independently, describing why the student was deserving of this award.
 This letter should explicitly comment on the status of publications arising/expected from the thesis work, and also on any unusual circumstances, including duration of study.

-All nominations received will be considered and voted upon by the Committee and the winner invited to present the Beddington Medal lecture on their thesis work at the following BSDB Spring Meeting.
+The winner will be invited to present the Beddington Medal lecture on their thesis work at the following BSDB Spring Meeting and the medal will be presented by the chair.

 2 thoughts on “The Beddington Medal”